Written by: Betsy Kauffman, Executive Contributor

 Leaders, if you don’t take the time to invest in and develop your team members, someone else will!
 If you want to attract and retain top-tier talent, you need to give them the opportunity—and budget dollars—to add skills to their expertise.
 That kind of support often breeds extremely loyal employees.

 I am curious to hear what unique course topics you have taken in the past and what you may have learned during those workshops.
 What was your biggest takeaway from a professional development conference, training, or workshop?

 Betsy Kauffman, Executive Contributor Brainz Magazine

 Betsy Kauffman is a globally recognized Leadership and Organizational Agility Coach with more than 20 years' experience working in Fortune 500 companies.
 Her company, Cross Impact Coaching, helps leaders create innovative, aligned, disruptive organizations.
-Betsy has observed and worked side by side with hundreds of CxO leaders and has seen just about every variation of how Leadership Teams operate and execute (both successfully and not so successfully).
-She deeply understands and has experienced firsthand when the team of individuals charged with leading the organization aren't aligned, focused, and working as one, the rest of the organization suffers.
-She is a published author providing thought leadership to both the agile and project management communities and speaks internationally on topics around leadership, corporate culture, and achieving organizational agility.
+Betsy has observed and worked side by side with hundreds of CxO leaders.
+She has seen just about every variation of how Leadership Teams operate and execute (both successfully and not so successfully).
+She deeply understands and has experienced firsthand when the team of individuals charged with leading the organization aren't aligned, focused, and working as one; the rest of the organization suffers.
+She is a published author providing thought leadership to both agile and project management communities and speaks internationally on leadership, corporate culture, and organizational agility.
 She just completed her first TED talk - “How To Have Open and Honest Conversations at Work” in September 2020 in conjunction with the TED@PMI partnership and was selected by the TED editors to have her talk highlighted on TED.com in the near future – stay tuned for more details!